FAQs

 What kind of vaccinations will I need?

-Public Health Agency of Canada does not suggest any specific vaccinations when traveling in Costa Rica.
+Public Health Agency of Canada suggests various vaccinations when traveling in Nepal.
 To determine what preventative vaccinations and medications are good choices for you, consult a doctor, nurse or health care provider, or visit a travel health clinic preferably six weeks or more before you travel.
 Depending on what vaccines and medications you choose to take, you will need to budget this expense which can cost in the range of $200 or more (for doctor’s visit, injections fees, and prescriptions, if not covered by your health insurance.
-For more info, visit https://travel.gc.ca/destinations/costa-rica or your home country’s public health site.
+For more info, visit https://travel.gc.ca/destinations/nepal or your home country’s public health site.

 Do I need to have travel insurance?